-Here are things that make them laugh, annoy them, and some notes about how best to approach your vehicle service.
+Here’s what makes these mechanics laugh, what annoys them, and some notes about how best to approach your vehicle service or repair.

-I recommend vehicle owners shouldn’t say to their mechanic:
+I recommend vehicle owners shouldn’t say to their mechanics:

 Some funny things customers say: